Audio-WestlakeU/FS-EEND/README.md

 The official Pytorch implementation of "[Frame-wise streaming end-to-end speaker diarization with non-autoregressive self-attention-based attractors](https://arxiv.org/abs/2309.13916)" [accepted by ICASSP 2024].

-The code for further work "[LS-EEND: Long-Form Streaming End-to-End Neural Diarization with Online Attractor Extraction](https://arxiv.org/abs/2410.06670)" will be uploaded later.
+The code for further work "[LS-EEND: Long-Form Streaming End-to-End Neural Diarization with Online Attractor Extraction (submitted to TASLP)](https://arxiv.org/abs/2410.06670)" will be uploaded later.